setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 }
 ```

-more application examples, following is multiple OnNext pattern.
+Here are some more examples.
+Next is a multiple OnNext pattern.

 ```csharp
 public static IObservable<float> ToObservable(this UnityEngine.AsyncOperation asyncOperation)